Architecture, Interior Architecture, & Designed Objects Undergraduate Overview

 BFA in Fine Arts Studio_Architecture Pathway [PDF]

-• The Interior Architecture pathway focuses on the experimental design of interior spaces at various scales.
+• The Interior Architecture Pathway focuses on the experimental design of interior spaces at various scales.
 Students work across disciplinary boundaries in developing design ideas that are future oriented and addresses the role and impact of interior spaces in the 21st century.
-The Interior Architecture courses equip students with a progressively broad range of knowledge and skills to become spatial innovators in an exciting field that bridges architecture, object and service design.
+The Interior Architecture courses equip students with a progressively broad range of knowledge and skills to become spatial innovators in an exciting field that bridges architecture, object, and service design.
 The pathway is also an excellent preparation for graduate study.

-Students who complete the Interior Architecture pathway meet criteria for the NCIDQ examination given by the Council for Interior Design Qualification.
+Students who complete the Interior Architecture Pathway meet criteria for the NCIDQ examination given by the Council for Interior Design Qualification.
 For the most up-to-date criteria, go to the CIDQ website.

-BFA in Fine Arts Studio_Interior Architecture Pathways [PDF]
+BFA in Fine Arts Studio Interior Architecture Pathways [PDF]

 • Borrowing critically from product design, systems design, furniture design, and interaction design, the Designed Objects Pathway focuses on the critical and creative rethinking of the systems, tools, furnishings, and products that we use or interact with in our everyday lives.